 It was just as I turned into the road that I heard a thud and saw arms go up in front of my Jeep bumper.
 I jumped out to find I’d hit a cyclist– a real cyclist, not a commuter.

-Onlookers who came upon the scene, two of whom actually knew me, would later tell me they thought I had gone into shock which is likely true given my own background.
+Onlookers who came upon the scene, two of whom actually knew me from work and church, would later tell me they thought I had gone into shock which is likely true given my own background.
 As I tried to dial 911 the cyclist, a young woman, began yelling at me.

 As it goes these days, folks involved in auto accidents typically don’t talk to each other after the event for legal reasons.
 And so, in the months that followed the only way I could learn anything about what happened to the cyclist was via social media.
 It was through Facebook no less that I learned the extent of her leg injuries and her plans to return to racing.
 Yes.
 She was a serious racer and rather militant when it came to roadway rights and cyclists.

 While the accident took her out of commission for several months I was glad to see she returned to her love the following spring and placed in a local race.
 And while I suspected she held a grudge against me (some entries on her FB page indicated this), there was a lot she didn’t know.

 It takes a brave injured party to reach out to the person on the other side of a negative, life-altering experience, and the other day “Val” did just that when she messaged me though my LinkedIn account.
 Apparently she had been involved in another accident and several other near misses and was speaking out in the media about her experiences delivering “share the road” messages.
 She wanted to let me know that she had given her account of our accident and had characterized me as “lacking attention” that afternoon.
 She offered me a chance to give my side.
 For this I was thankful and began at once to type.